mohamedAlaa26/Maze-Game-Research-Repo/README.md

 # Hand Gesture Classification with Machine Learning

 This project implements machine learning models for hand gesture classification.
-It includes preprocessing of gesture data, model training, and evaluation using techniques like Support Vector Machines (SVM), Random Forest, and Logistic Regression.
+It includes preprocessing of gesture data, model training, and evaluation using techniques like Support Vector Machines (SVM), Random Forest, and XGboost .

 The project also incorporates **hyperparameter tuning** using **Optuna** to optimize model performance and achieve the best results.